ga-adi-gelato/Course-Materials/lessons/java-essentials/subclasses-lesson/readme.md

 }
 ```

-> Check: What would be the problem with this?

 <a name="ind-practice"></a>
 ## Independent Practice: Subclassing Cards (15 minutes)

-> Instructor Note: This can be a pair programming activity.

 Now, you are going to try implementing your own class and subclasses.
 Create a new project: